heikkipora/tesla-slack/blogpost.md

 The error-handling capabilities of the ```teslams``` module are also sub-par at the moment as no error information is passed to the callbacks.

-Source code for the bot is available on [GitHub](https://github.com/heikkipora/tesla-slack).
-Feel free to contribute a pull request.
+Source code for the bot is available on [GitHub](https://github.com/heikkipora/tesla-slack), so feel free to contribute a pull request.
 Some of my enthusiastic colleagues already did, thanks for that!
 Please note that my implementation leverages the excellent [Bacon.js](https://github.com/baconjs/bacon.js) FRP library, which I omitted from the examples above for brevity.